Incommensurable lattices in Baumslag-Solitar complexes: Introduction

 In Section \ref{cayleysec} we show that the incommensurable lattices of Theorems \ref{main1} and \ref{main2} all admit isomorphic Cayley graphs; see Corollary \ref{cayleycor}.
 This result is not completely obvious since their actions on $X_{m,n}$ are not transitive on the vertices.
 However, it is enough that they act on the vertices with the same orbits, which is what happens here.

-There are many basic questions remaining regarding lattices in $\Aut(X_{m,n})$, such as classifying the pairs $m,n$ for which incommensurable lattices exist.
+There are many basic questions remaining regarding lattices in $\Aut(X_{m,n})$, such as determining the pairs $m,n$ for which incommensurable lattices exist.
 We have said nothing about lattices with torsion, either.
 Also, there is a phenomenon (see Figure \ref{easycase} and Remark \ref{envelope}) of different groups $\Aut(X_{m,n})$ and $\Aut(X_{m',n'})$ admitting isomorphic lattices in an unexpected way.
-These questions are gathered in Section \ref{questions}.
+These questions are gathered together in Section \ref{questions}.

 The motivation for this work came in part from the following question of Stark and Woodhouse \cite[Question 1.9]{starkwoodhouse}: If $H$ and $H'$ are one-ended residually finite hyperbolic groups that act geometrically on the same simplicial complex, are $H$ and $H'$ abstractly commensurable?
-The groups considered here are certainly not hyperbolic or residually finite, but they provide another setting, in addition to lattices in products of trees, where their question has an interesting answer.
-See also \cite{dergachevaklyachko} for yet another example of incommensurable groups with a common combinatorial model.
+The groups considered here are certainly not hyperbolic or residually finite, but they provide another setting, in addition to lattices in products of trees, in which incommensurable groups can have a common combinatorial model.
+See also \cite{dergachevaklyachko} for another recent example of this phenomenon.